 What is the Bing Overseas Study Program?

 The Bing Overseas Studies Program provides opportunities for you to spend time at an overseas campus while enrolled at Stanford.
-Quarter-long programs are offered in Australia, Beijing, Berlin, Cape Town, Florence, Istanbul, Kyoto, Madrid, Oxford, Paris, and Santiago.
+Quarter-long programs are offered in Australia, Berlin, Cape Town, Florence, Istanbul, Kyoto, Madrid, Oxford, Paris, and Santiago.
 Stanford also offers consortium programs in Kyoto and Barcelona.
 Please note, that BOSP’s “Overseas Seminars” are shorter in length and scope, and do not fulfill the International Relations major requirement.

 More information on language requirements, financial aid, and internship opportunities can be found here.

 If accepted into a Bing Overseas Study Program, you will participate in a mandatory orientation program that details the cultural and academic requirements of participation tailored to each individual location.

 You will need to acquire your own passport and visa and should anticipate processing time necessary for these documents to arrive.
 You must also carry health insurance with international coverage and should ensure that you have received the applicable vaccinations.

 - Details about health insurance requirements are available here.